 The simplest …

-If you are a UO business student, please review the information below.
-If you are not a business student, please …
+If you are a UO business, accounting, or pre-business major, please review the information below.
+If you are not a …

 Find Alumni